marcellobeltrami/marcellobeltrami/README.md

 # Hello there! 👋

 My name is Marcello Beltrami and this is GitHub profile!
 I'm passionate about software development for bioinformatics, data analysis pipeline development, and 3D printing.
-Here you'll find a variety of projects I carried out because coding is just fun.
+Here you'll find a variety of projects I carried out because coding is just fun and incredibly addictive.

 ## About Me

 - 🧬 Bioinformatician at the University of York (Mason Lab) with focus pipeline development, genomics data processing and analysis.
 - 🌐 Interested in exploring low level tool development for bioinformatics.
-- 🔭 Focus on performant and reproducible pipelines.
+- 🔭 Focus on custom performant and reproducible pipelines in Nextflow.
 - 🎓 Bachelor's degree in Microbiology.
 Master's degree in Bioinformatics

 ## Projects and Languages